optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 In total we want to offer four entry points for the configuration of optimizers:

-1. Instead of passing an `Algorithm` class (as described in [Algorithm Slection](algorithm-selection)) the user can create an instance of their selected algorithm.
+1. Instead of passing an `Algorithm` class (as described in [Algorithm Selection](algorithm-selection)) the user can create an instance of their selected algorithm.
 When creating the instance, they have autocompletion for all options supported by the selected algorithm. `Algorithm`s are immutable.
 1. Given an instance of an `Algorithm`, a user can easily create a modified copy of that instance by using the `with_option` method.
-1. We can provide additional methods `with_stopping` and `with_convergence` call `with_option` internally but provide two additional features:
+1. We can provide additional methods `with_stopping` and `with_convergence` that call `with_option` internally but provide two additional features:
    1. They valiadate that the option is indeed a stopping/convergence criterion
-   1. They allow to omit the `convergence_` or `stopping_` at the beginning of the option name and can thus safe typing and allow to focus on the more important part of the option's name.
+   1. They allow to omit the `convergence_` or `stopping_` at the beginning of the option name and can thus reduce repetition in the option names.
 1. As before, the user can pass a global set of options to `maximize` or `minimize`.
 We continue to support option dictionaries but also allow `AlgorithmOption` objects that enable better autocomplete and immutability.
 They can be constructed dynamically